Shock in the Winter?

 Myth: If I shock my pool during the winter months, my pool won’t turn green.

 Reality: The debate is still ongoing among pool professionals.
 Shocking the pool during the winter months can certainly help avoid a green swamp-like pool in the spring.
-It's often recommended.
-However, poor water balance or improper application can lead to unintended consequences, such as discoloration and damage to pool surfaces.
+It's often recommended that you at least maintain a minimum level of Free Available Chlorine at all times.
+However, poor water balance, improper application, and over-chlorination of a winterized pool can lead to unintended consequences, such as discoloration and damage to pool surfaces.

 Whether you decide to use pool shock or not, it's still important to test and monitor the water chemistry of a covered, winterized pool during the off-season.
 Do this at least once or twice a month when the water in your pool is not frozen.
 Cooler water will require less frequent testing, while warmer water may need to be tested more often.